-Dunham Massey is a National Trust estate in Cheshire, it has a deer-park, beautiful gardens and a lovely house.
+Dunham Massey is a National Trust estate near Manchester, it has a deer-park, beautiful gardens and a lovely house.
 This year marks the centenary of WW1 and the house was transformed again in a sanctuary for wounded soldiers.

 I had no idea the deers, even if they are still wild, they aren’t bothered by people.
 It was an amazing experience to be able to stay so close to them, without any fences.
 The fallow deers were relaxed, having a snack or just looking at the crowds admiring their grace and beauty.

 Elizabeth Woodville, 1437-1492, had a tragic story.
 She married John Grey and had 2 sons.
 After his death in battle, she married King Edward IV.
 With him she had many children, including The Princes in the Tower.
 After their father’s death, they were locked up in the Tower of London by the man appointed to look after them, Richard III.